 The obvious example is pessimism vs. optimism.
 It’s a cliche, but it’s true.
 If you expect to see the good around you, your brain will find it.
 If you expect to see the sad and depressing, your brain will find that too.

-Though of course selective perception is necessary.
-If we noticed every little thing we’d go mad.
+Of course, selective perception is necessary.
+If we noticed every little thing, we’d go mad.
 Still, there must be a balance.
 Don’t go mad, but it’s healthy to remind ourselves to be present and notice the good, even in familiar places…

 I’d never noticed the vintage tennis rackets with images of McEnroe and Borg hanging in opposing corners in the main dining room at CHOW.
 Love.

 All I want for Christmas are these two rackets by Lockwood.
 They’re actual old-school tennis rackets with paintings where the strings would be.
 I mean, seriously.
 How rad are these?

 “Borg Racket 1” and “McEnroe Racket 1” by Jesse J. Lockwood

 I’m also a big fan of the Dukes of Hazard tribute piece on his website.
 Oh, the memories.
 I’d hang this near my vintage Dukes of Hazard lunchbox.
 (Yes, I own a Dukes of Hazard lunchbox from the ’80s.
 So what?)

 Someday, I’ll commission a Lockwood painting of Steve McQueen, maybe kind of like this awesome one of Clint Eastwood.